COVID-19: 'We Can Push This Virus Back,' WHO Leader Says Of Coronavirus

 In the affected areas, schools and universities have been closed and public events canceled; Italian officials are now considering extending those shutdowns nationwide.

-Iran has canceled Friday prayer gatherings in every provincial capital, as the country confirmed more than 2,900 coronavirus cases.
+Iran has confirmed more than 2,900 coronavirus cases.
 It also has 92 deaths — the most of any country outside of China.
+Friday prayer gatherings has been cancelled in every provincial capital.

 "Those infected include top leaders and clerics.
 President Hassan Rouhani posted to his official website the news that coronavirus has now affected almost every province in the country," NPR's Peter Kenyon reports.
 "Even so, Rouhani told a cabinet meeting that Iran would get over the crisis quickly."